NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    user: vincent
    password: epi2021

 Now, open a second terminal and run **your** ssh command from 1.
-Then open your web rowser (Safari, Chrome, ...) and go to http://localhost:8787.
+Then open your web browser (Safari, Chrome, ...) and go to http://localhost:8787.
 Here, fill in **your** user and password as in 2. and Rstudio will start.

 **Load Libraries**